 The Caravan’s stock front speakers, regardless of trim level, are 6"x9" units.
 The base models are 4 ohm, while the premium models are 2 ohm.
 A variety of 6"x9" speakers will fit into the factory openings, but some modifications may be required due to cavity space issues.
 We generally recommend smaller speakers for this location, and a wide variety of 5-1/4" or 6-1/2" speakers will fit using the mounting brackets we'll include with your purchase.

 If you’re keeping the factory amp, you’ll need to use low-impedance replacements (from Infinity or JBL, for example).
 Installation is relatively simple.
-You’ll need to remove the front door panel, of course, but the detailed, illustrated instructions in your free Crutchfield MasterSheet™ will help make this a straightforward process.
+You’ll need to remove the front door panel, of course, but our illustrated dissasembly instructions will help make this a straightforward process.